kennethgoodman/Columbia-E4579/README.md

 The website will be at http://127.0.0.1:3007/feed

+If you want to see the API docs, you can go to http://localhost:5004/doc

 You can use `control-c` to kill the local servers

 ### Access the dev database